-AD VALOREM TAXES PROVIDE \$58.1 MILLION IN FISCAL YEAR 2006
+AD VALOREM TAXES PROVIDE \$71.3 MILLION IN FY2008

-From the time of the enactment of the 1994 EFA until 2003 when the Act was amended, 1/10 mill of the District's Okeechobee Basin millage was dedicated to the 1994 ECP.
+From the time of the enactment of the 1994 EFA until the 2003 amendment, 1/10 mill of the District's Okeechobee Basin millage was dedicated to the 1994 ECP.
 The 1994 EFA gave the District the authority to levy ad valorem taxes of up to 1/10 mill within the Okeechobee Basin for land acquisition, design, and construction of the ECP.
-As required by the 1994 EFA, this is to be the sole direct contribution of ad valorem taxes for the construction project.
+As required by the 1994 EFA, this was to be the sole direct contribution of ad valorem taxes for the construction project.

-The 2003 legislative session amended the 1994 EFA (Section 373.4592, F.S.) to expand the use of the 1/10 mill for implementing the 2003 Long-Term Plan (Committee Substitute for Senate Bill [CS/S.B.]
-No. 626, Chapter 2003-12, Laws of Florida).
-The amended EFA now allows expenditures from the 1/10 mill ad valorem tax associated with design, construction, and implementation of the initial phase of the Long-Term Plan, including operation and maintenance of the ECP and research for the projects and strategies in the initial phase of the Long-Term Plan.
-For FY2006, net ad valorem tax revenues were \$58.1 million (unaudited) through September 30, 2006.
-The 1/10 mill ad valorem tax, net of tax collection cost, is projected to generate \$72.3 million in FY2007.
+The 2003 legislative session amended the 1994 EFA (Section 373.4592, F.S.) to expand the use of the 1/10 mill for implementing the 2003 Long-Term Plan [Committee Substitute for Senate Bill (CS/S.B.)
+No. 626, Chapter 2003-12, Laws of Florida].
+The amended EFA now allows expenditures from the 1/10 (0.0894 in FY2009) mill ad valorem tax associated with design, construction, and implementation of the initial phase of the Long-Term Plan, including operation and maintenance of the ECP and research for the projects and strategies in the initial phase of the Long-Term Plan.
+For FY2008, net ad valorem tax revenues were \$71.3 million (unaudited) through September 30, 2008.
+The 1/10 mill ad valorem tax, net after tax collection costs, is projected to generate \$68.3 million in FY2009.

-EVERGLADES AGRICULTURAL AREA PRIVILEGE TAX RAISES \$10.8 MILLION IN FISCAL YEAR 2006
+EVERGLADES AGRICULTURAL AREA PRIVILEGE TAX RAISES \$10.5 MILLION IN FY2008

 To fund the first phase of the Everglades Restoration Program including the Long-Term Plan, the EFA imposes an annual tax for the privilege of conducting an agricultural trade or business on each acre of real property or portion thereof within the Everglades Agricultural Area (EAA) and C-139 basins.
 The 1994 EFA specified that the annual per-acre tax be collected through the normal county tax collection process.
 The amended EFA (CS/S.B.
-No. 626, Chapter 2003-12, Laws of Florida) provides a revised computation of the EAA privilege tax, as further discussed below.
+No. 626, Chapter 2003-12, Laws of Florida) provides a revised computation of the EAA privilege tax.

 The EAA privilege tax rate ranged from a minimum of \$24.89 per acre per year for tax notices mailed from November 1994 through November 1997 to a potential maximum of \$35 per acre for tax notices mailed from November 2006 through November 2013.
-The 2003 amended EFA states: "for the tax notices mailed in November 2014 through November 2016 [the rate] is \$25 per acre and for tax notices mailed in November 2017 and thereafter shall be \$10 per acre."
-Actual net EAA privilege taxes collected in FY2006 were approximately \$10.8 million (unaudited) through September 30, 2006.
-The EAA privilege tax, net of tax collection cost, is anticipated to generate \$10.9 million in FY2007.
+The 2003 amended EFA states, "...for the tax notices mailed in November 2014 through November 2016 [the rate] is \$25 per acre and for tax notices mailed in November 2017 and thereafter shall be \$10 per acre."
+Actual net EAA privilege taxes collected in FY2008 were approximately \$10.5 million (unaudited) through September 30, 2008.
+The EAA privilege tax, net after tax collection cost, is anticipated to generate \$10.9 million in FY2009.

-The EFA encourages optimal performance of Best Management Practices (BMPs) (see Chapter 4 in of this volume) to maximize the reduction of total phosphorus (TP) loads at points of discharge from the EAA by providing an incentive credit against the EAA privilege tax.
-Each percentage point by which TP loads are reduced beyond the 25 percent EAA basin requirement will result in incentive credits against the EAA privilege tax as follows: \$0.33 per acre for tax notices mailed from November 1994 through November 1997; \$0.54 per acre for tax notices mailed from November 1998 through November 2001; \$0.61 per acre for tax notices mailed from November 2002 through November 2005; and \$0.65 per acre for tax notices mailed from November 2006 through November 2013.
-Incentive credits will not reduce the agricultural privilege tax rate to less than the \$24.89 per acre minimum ("minimum tax").
+The EFA encourages optimal performance of Best Management Practices (BMPs) (see Chapter 4 of this volume) to maximize the reduction of total phosphorus (TP) loads at points of discharge from the EAA by providing an incentive credit against the EAA privilege tax.
+Each percentage point by which TP loads are reduced beyond the 25 percent EAA basin requirement will result in incentive credits against the EAA privilege tax as follows: \$0.33 per acre for tax notices mailed from November 1994 through November 1997; \$0.54 per acre for tax notices mailed from November 1998 through November 2001; \$0.61 per acre for tax notices mailed from November 2005; and \$0.65 per acre for tax notices mailed from November 2006 through November 2013.
+Incentive credits will not reduce the agricultural privilege tax rate to less than the \$24.89 per acre minimum (minimum tax).